michaelshiloh/NetworkEverything/schedule.md

 - What does this tell us about security?

 - The three examples we just looked at are all accessed by a web server i.e. a human.
 What if we want devices to talk to each other?
+In order to do this we need to learn a new protocol: User Datagram Protocol

 **Lecture** (time to close your laptop)
 - Introduction to User Datagram Protocol (UDP)